IGNF/Borea/README.md

 5. Reading ground control point (app)
 6. Add projection and function to change of projection
 7. Calculation of the image coordinates of gcp by the image function
+8. Calculation of the ground coordinates of connecting point by intersection